 Restating the question is an important skill.
 This past year I made time for it in my weekly plans and I saw great progress with my students.

-My students enjoy all three of these activities, they really do.
+My students really enjoy all three of these activities.
 I can honestly say that each one has proven to be fun, engaging and effective in building my students’ language skills.
-These are my go-to weekly activities that I do not need to plan for; and you can bet that they will be in my lesson plan book.
-I simply write WU, WP, RQ and DLR on the days, and for the groups, that I want them, and that’s it!
-It makes planning out my whole week, for all of my groups, much easier.
+These are three of my go-to weekly activities that I do not need to plan for; and you can bet that they will be in my lesson plan book.
+I simply write WU, WP, RQ and IOW on the days, and for the groups, that I want them, and that’s it!
+It makes planning out my week much easier.